Waterproof Your LED Hula Hoop

 If the hoop does get wet, then as soon as possible dry the area around the switch and connector, then open the hoop up and dry the open end of the USB port and the inside of the coupler piece that the USB port fits into.
 Flick/tip any water out, then use a cloth or paper towel and/or cotton swabs.
 Leave the hoop open in a dry and safe place to let the water evaporate completely and make sure the insides of the hoop are dry.
 You could use a hair drier, or compressed air, but don’t overheat the tubing.
 Keep the tip of the hair drier at least an inch away from the tubing, and keep moving it back and forth, not longer than half a minute.

-To make the hoop completely waterproof takes a few minutes, a couple tools and some materials.
-It has to be done each time you want to waterproof the hoop or each time you charge the hoop.
-Please do not attempt to do this without the right tools or materials or without fully understanding the instructions – email email@example.com if you have any doubt or questions.
+To waterproof your led hula hoop, it takes a few minutes, a couple tools and some materials.
+It has to be done each time you want to waterproof your led hula hoop or each time you charge the hoop.
+Please do not attempt to do this without the right tools or materials or without fully understanding the instructions – email firstname.lastname@example.org if you have any doubt or questions.
 You could damage the tubing or kill the hoop with water and neither of these will be covered by warranty.

 Materials needed for fully waterproofing hoop:

-- Clear silicon sealant.
+- Clear silicone sealant.
 You can get this in small 2 or 3 ounce tubes at a hardware store.

-- Test paper strips for presence of water I use cobalt chloride strips from amazon.
+- Test paper strips for the presence of water I use cobalt chloride strips from Amazon.